Cytomegalovirus (CMV) CD8 T-Cell Immune Competence, Quantitative Assessment by Flow Cytometry

 Multiply by 1,000 to obtain results as cells x 10(3)/mL

 **This number will be obtained from Panel I.

 The final absolute counts for CD3 T cells, CD8 T cells, and CMV-specific CD8 T cells are expressed as cells/mL of whole blood.

-Functionality (Intracellular IFN-Gamma) and Cytotoxic Activity (Surface CD107a/b)
+Functionality (Intracellular Interferon-gamma: IFN-gamma) and Cytotoxic Activity (Surface CD107a/b):

-The method for T- and B-cell natural killer cell quantitation is described under TBBS/9336 T- and B-Cell Quantitation by Flow Cytometry.
+The method for T- and B-cell natural killer cell quantitation is described under TBBS / T- and B-Cell Quantitation by Flow Cytometry.

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.